Kenneth E McCarson, PhD

 Ph.D., Medical College of Georgia, 1991

-Pain Mechanisms, G-Protein Coupled Receptor Function, Spinal Cord Injury Outcomes
+Pain Mechanisms, G-Protein Coupled Receptor Function, Modeling Genetic Diseases

-As the Director of the KUMC Rodent Behavior Facility, I also contribute to several exciting projects that require detailed behavioral assessment of rats or mice.
-In the largest of these projects, I provide detailed analysis of gait and motor function in a rat model of spinal cord injury to assess the impact of therapeutic interventions based on neural progenitor cells or brain-machine interface devices.
-Another funded collaborative project focuses on the development of mutant mouse models of undiagnosed genetic diseases that lead to intellectual or developmental disorders in humans.
+As Director of the Kansas Intellectual and Developmental Disabilities Research Center PreClinical Models Core and the KUMC Rodent Behavior Core Facility, I also contribute to several exciting projects that require detailed behavioral assessment of rats or mice.
+One project requires detailed analysis of gait and motor function in a rat model of spinal cord injury to assess the impact of therapeutic interventions based on neural progenitor cells or brain-machine interface devices.
+Another focuses on rodent behavioral models of migraine headache, which is much more prevalent in women than men.
+Our migraine model has allowed us to investigate the effects of environmental estrogens that can worsen migraine frequency or severity.
+Several other collaborative projects focus on the development of a digenic mutant mouse model of Tourette Syndrome, and of undiagnosed genetic diseases that lead to intellectual or developmental disorders in humans.

 McCarson, K.E., and Krause, J.E.
 NK-1 and NK-3 type tachykinin receptor mRNA expression in the rat spinal cord dorsal horn is increased during adjuvant or formalin-induced nociception.
 Journal of Neuroscience, 14 (1994) 712-720.
 PMID: 830135919.